issp-center-dev/HPhi/doc/en/source/tutorial/standardmode_en.rst

  zvo_cisajs_set%%step&&.dat
  zvo_cisajscktalt_set%%step&&.dat

 In Norm\_rand\%\%.dat, basic information such as the inverse of temperature and the norm of the wave function before normalization is outputted with a TPQ step for each number of runs.
 In SS\_rand\%\%.dat, physical quantities such as the inverse of temperature, energy, and expected value of the square of the Hamiltonian are outputted with a TPQ step for each number of runs.
 In zvo\_cisajs\_set\%\%step\&\&.dat and zvo\_cisajscktalt\_set\%\%step\&\&.dat, one-body and two-body Green's functions are outputted for each number of a TPQ steps and runs.
-The details of these files are shown in Secs. :ref:`Subsec:normrand`, :ref:`Subsec:ssrand`, :ref:`Subsec:cgcisajs`, :ref:`Subsec:cisajscktalt`.
+The details of these files are shown in :ref:`Subsec:normrand`, :ref:`Subsec:ssrand`, :ref:`Subsec:cgcisajs`, :ref:`Subsec:cisajscktalt`.

 **Full diagonalization method**
 """""""""""""""""""""""""""""""